2023 Best Social Work Schools in West Virginia

 Top West Virginia Schools in Social Work

-Our 2023 rankings named Shepherd University the best school in West Virginia for social work students.
+Our analysis found Shepherd University to be the best school for social work students who want to pursue a degree in West Virginia.
 Located in the fringe town of Shepherdstown, Shepherd University is a public school with a small student population.

 While working on their degree, social work majors at Shepherd University accumulate an average of around $28,763 in student debt.